YadavYashvant/Cricketeer/README.md

 - [Yashvant Yadav](https://www.github.com/YadavYashvant)

-## Deployment

 ```
   Deployement of this project hasn't
-  been done on aws yet, I am planning to do so.
+  been done yet, I am planning to do so.
 ```